cardano-scaling/hydra/docs/docs/tutorial/index.md

 ```

 Once all the blocks have been replayed, you can monitor the synchronization
-status with use `cardano-cli` in a separate terminal window while the node
+status using `cardano-cli` in a separate terminal window while the node
 runs:

 ```shell